Italian Easter Bread (Pane di Pasqua) Recipe

 Other Traditional Italian Holiday Recipes

 Every holiday comes with its traditional recipes and Easter is no exception to that rule.
-Pane di Cena are Sicilian Easter Cookies that my grandmother and my mother made every year.
-And to this day we can’t wait until they are served with a nice dark espresso to finish off our meal.
+Pane di Cena or Sicilian Easter Cookies that my grandmother and my mother made every year.

 In many Italian households, it wouldn’t be Easter without Italian Easter Pizza or Pizza Giana.
 A flaky pastry crust is filled with delicious cheeses and assorted salumi to celebrate the end of Lent.
-Another favorite in our family is Nonna’s Stuffed Artichokes.
-Springtime is when artichokes are in season, so we often include them on our Easter menu.
-This cheesy, savory vegetable will have you licking your fingers!
+Another favorite in our family is Nonna’s Sicilian Stuffed Artichokes.

 I would love to get your feedback, so if you have tried this Italian Easter Bread recipe or any other recipes on this website, please leave me a comment below.
 I hope you enjoy our recipes, and I look forward to hearing from you!